Sumner Evans

 Notable projects include...

-• Reverse engineered and implemented many core features for Beeper Mini including sending media, tapbacks, typing indicators, read receipts, edits, unsends, link previews, adding and removing group members, and changing group names and avatars.
+• Reverse-engineered and implemented features for Beeper Mini (iMessage on Android) including media, tapbacks, typing indicators, read receipts, edits, unsends, link previews, and chat metadata changes.

 • Streamlined our support team's ability to chat directly with users by building a Chatwoot bot in Go.

-• Reverse-engineered the LinkedIn messaging API and implemented a LinkedIn bridge in Python.
+• Reverse-engineered the LinkedIn Messaging API and implemented a LinkedIn to Matrix bridge in Python and later in Go.

-• Defined a framework for importing users' chat history, and implemented it in the WhatsApp, Facebook, and Instagram bridges.
+• Defined a framework for importing users' chat history, and implemented it in the WhatsApp, Facebook, Instagram, and Telegram, bridges.

 Adjunct Professor